NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 Once you connect a device to the system, it becomes visible and available when you click on the **Select device** drop-down list.
 Choose a device from the list of connected devices to [connect to it](connecting.md).

+## Serial port

+In this section, you can select the serial port of the connected device and connect to it.

 ## Settings section

 Use the default settings unless the onboard application firmware uses other settings.
 See [DevAcademy Serial communication (UART)](https://academy.nordicsemi.com/topic/uart-driver/) for more information.